gabbrieu/backend-developer-test/README.md

 docker compose up -d
 ```

+With Docker, the database with the API is already configured with the ddl files (inital database configuration) already executed in the container initial startup.

 ### Without Docker

-To start the API without docker, first install the dependencies with the command on the project root:
+To start the API without docker, first configure a local database with PostgreSQL-16 and fill the .env with the credentials.

+Next install the dependencies with the command on the project root:

 ```bash
 yarn install
 ```

-Next run the command to start up the API:
+Then run the command to start up the API:

 ```bash
 yarn start:dev